Licensed under a 3-clause BSD style license - see LICENSE.rst

 the convolution kernel from the image borders.
 The default is

-`False`, which is the mode used by `starfind`_.
+`False`, which is the mode used by starfind.

-brightest : int, None, optional
+n_brightest : int, None, optional

-peakmax : float, None, optional
+peak_max : float, None, optional

-xycoords : `None` or Nx2 `~numpy.ndarray`
+xycoords : `None` or Nx2 `~numpy.ndarray`, optional

 The (x, y) pixel coordinates of the approximate centroid